The Nature and Scope of Coaching as Lowry Provides It

 - a knowledgeable co-journeyer as they pass their role or company to next generation or to current staff

 Ideal coaching clients are those who fully take action to move toward goals; prefer working in tandem with an outside professional in their planning stages; and often to engage while implementing change after change.

 Coaching can be contracted: (Lowry currently is engaged in all these representations)

 Coach and client(s) arrange the schedule and means of contact according to the logistics that serve them both.
-In Lowry’s case, up to 85% of the time (particularly with a direct referral) she often has not yet personally met a new client.
+In Lowry’s case, unless based in Austin – up to 85% of the time (particularly with a direct referral) she often has not yet personally met a new client.
 So, the launch and majority of the early sessions may well be conducted by phone, along with email-support and exchange.

 In all cases, it is also a good idea to meet in person when this is possible and feasible, and even then, her history is the client can often most effectively be served by phone.
 This is simply because the majority of her clients tend to be accustomed to such virtual, national to often global exchanges in their own industries, and with their own clients or customers.

 Customarily, the initial agreement is for 12-sessions by phone (up to 1.5 hours each) or four to five months of scheduled appointments, accompanied with email-exchange.
 When useful, “coach-on-call” options can be included between such scheduled meetings in the agreement, primarily at no additional expense.